dotnet/roslyn/docs/features/patterns.md

+> Open issues for the design and implementation of this feature can be found at [patterns.work.md](patterns.work.md).

 Pattern Matching for C#
 =======================

 Pattern matching extensions for C# enable many of the benefits of algebraic data types and pattern matching from functional languages, but in a way that smoothly integrates with the feel of the underlying language.
 The basic features are: [record types](records.md), which are types whose semantic meaning is described by the shape of the data; and pattern matching, which is a new expression form that enables extremely concise multilevel decomposition of these data types.
-Elements of bese.pdf "Extensible Pattern Matching Via a Lightweight Language") and [Scala](http://lampwww.epfl.ch/~emir/written/MatchingObjectsWithPatterns-TR.pdf "Matching Objects With Patterns").
+Elements of this approach are inspired by related features in the programming languages [F#](http://www.msr-waypoint.net/pubs/79947/p29-syme.pdf "Extensible Pattern Matching Via a Lightweight Language") and [Scala](http://lampwww.epfl.ch/~emir/written/MatchingObjectsWithPatterns-TR.pdf "Matching Objects With Patterns").

 ## Is Expression